Mithadar

 Mithadar (میٹھادر) is one of the neighbourhoods of Saddar Town in Karachi, Sindh, Pakistan, and comprises the oldest part of Karachi that was once encircled by a wall.
 Mithadar and the adjacent community of Kharadar together form what is regarded as the original core of Karachi.

 Etymology

-'Mithadar' literally means Sweet Gate in both Sindhi and Urdu (in reference to the potable, non-saline waters of the Lyari River).
+'Mithadar' literally means Sweet Gate in both Sindhi and Hindi, in reference to the potable, non-saline waters of the Lyari River.

 Location

 The neighborhood is bordered by Kharadar, Jodia Bazar, and Lyari Town across Embankment Road.
 The area also at one time was on the banks of the Lyari River, until it shifted course in the 19th century.
 The combined area of Mithadar and Kharadar is approximately 35 square kilometers.

 History

 'Mithadar' literally means Sweet Gate in both Sindhi and Urdu, and was the name of one of two gates in old Karachi - the other being "Khara Darwaza" (Brackish Gate) to the west - now known as Kharadar.
 Both gates were built in 1729, and were torn down in 1860 after the British conquered Sindh 13 years earlier.
 Together with the adjoining community of Kharadar, it forms what is regarded as the original core of Karachi, when the city was known as "Kalachi Jo Goath."